Social Security Disability Benefits Appeals Process

-Learn more about the Social Security Disability appeals process and where to turn if you need help.
+Main DigestIf your claim for Social Security Disability benefits has been denied, remember that most claims are denied at first.
+Don't give up.
+Learn more about the Social Security Disability appeals process, and where to turn if you need help.

 Social Security disability benefits provide an important safety net for thousands of Americans: studies cited by the Social Security Administration show that a 20-year-old worker has a 3-in-10 chance of becoming disabled at some point before reaching retirement.
 The benefits furnished through Social Security help disabled workers and their families maintain normal, productive lives.
 But what about those workers whose disability claims are denied by the SSA?
 Fortunately, a process is set forth that allows disabled workers to seek review of claims that may have been wrongly decided.